FredHutch/sas-transport/docs/design.md

 The writer takes a Date (naturally), but the reader cannot set a Date without caller intervention to supply the base year.
-Most caller won't even care about this.
+Most caller won't even care about this until the year 2060.

 **Internal "Header" records.**
 There are some C structs documented in TS-140 that need to be serialized and unserialized.